Site Background

 Lawful basis

-There are specific reasons set out in data protection law that ensure personal data processing is fair and lawful, which is known as a “lawful basis”.
-We always have a lawful basis for processing personal data, and we have methodically assessed the purpose of our processing to ensure we have this.
+There are specific reasons set out in data protection law that ensure personal data processing is fair and lawful, each of which is known as a "lawful basis".
+We are legally required to ensure that we always have a lawful basis for processing personal data, and we have methodically assessed the purpose of our processing to ensure we have this.
+We have summarised these lawful bases as follows:

 We have set out in the table below the ways in which we process your personal data, our lawful basis for doing so, and how we try to ensure your data and rights are respected.
 Please let us know if you would like more information.

-Customer serviceIdentity, Contact, Technical & Transaction dataContractual Obligation; Legitimate InterestWe keep and maintain records of any enquiry or complaint made by you (which may include customer service tickets), in order to manage our customer service processes efficiently and to improve our future services.
+Customer serviceIdentity, Contact, Technical, Communications & Transaction dataContractual Obligation; Legitimate InterestWe keep and maintain records of any enquiry or complaint made by you (which may include customer service tickets).
+Our legitimate interest in relation to this processing is to manage our customer service processes efficiently and to improve our future services.

 Training and other corporate eventsIdentity & Contact data (including Special Category data)Contractual Obligation; ConsentThe information you provide will be used to communicate with you about your attendance at the event and to follow-up on your experience post-event.
 The personal information we may process could include your name, job title and employer, address and phone number, email address, dietary and access requirements.
 We will ask for your consent to process any health data.

-TestimonialsIdentity informationConsentTo publish your user experience on our websites or social networking pages.
+TestimonialsIdentity dataConsentTo publish your user experience on our websites or social networking pages.

 If you provide consent to processing